python4mpia/python4mpia/fitting_data/convex-Salpeter-problem.rst

-Convexity of the Salpeter problem
+Additional material: Convexity of the Salpeter problem
 ====================

 The Salpeter problem is neither a linear nor a least-squares problem.
 Let us check if it is a convex problem!